kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 {{< png src="images/pipeline" >}}

-Kpt offers multiple runtimes for configuration functions to run arbitrary actions on configuration.
-By default kpt runs configuration functions in a [container runtime], but it also provides runtimes for functions packaged as [executables] or [starlark scripts].
+KPT offers multiple runtimes for configuration functions to run arbitrary actions on configuration.
+By default KPT runs configuration functions in a [container runtime], but it also provides runtimes for functions packaged as [executables] or [starlark scripts].